Large Scale Novel Object Discovery in 3D: Experimental Results

-\item \textit{Object Discovery dataset} \cite{MuellerBirkIcra2016} was proposed in 2016 specifically for tackling the problem of object discovery.
-The dataset consists of $30$ RGB-D scenes with $640$x$480$ resolution.
+\textit{Object Discovery dataset} \cite{mueller2016hierarchical}: The dataset consists of $30$ RGB-D scenes with $640 \times 480$ resolution.
 There are total $296$ objects where $168$ are categorized as simple-shaped and $128$ as complex-shaped.
-Example of simple-shaped objects include boxes, cylinders while that of complex-shaped objects involve combination of multiple simple shaped and primitive objects.

-\item \textit{Object Segmentation dataset} \cite{richtsfeld2012segmentation}\cite{osddataset} consists of $111$ scenes categorized into six subsets \ie Boxes, Stacked Boxes, Occluded Objects, Cylindrical Objects, Mixed Objects and Complex Scenes.
+\textit{Object Segmentation dataset} \cite{osddataset, richtsfeld2012segmentation}: The dataset consists of $111$ scenes categorized into six subsets \ie Boxes, Stacked Boxes, Occluded Objects, Cylindrical Objects, Mixed Objects and Complex Scenes.
 The dataset provides a train/test split of $45$ and $66$ point clouds respectively.
-We used the test set as provided by the authors with the dataset. \end{enumerate}
+We used the test set as provided by the authors with the dataset.

 \textbf{Baselines.} We report results with two baselines.
-The first baseline involves traditional keypoint based 3D descriptors while the second is am extended deep architecture based on VoxNet.
+The first baseline uses keypoint based 3D descriptors while the second is an extended deep architecture based on VoxNet.

-\begin{enumerate} \item \textit{3D keypoint based descriptors.} We generate supervoxels from the \textit{Universal Training Dataset} and extract various descriptors for points in each supervoxel.
+\textit{3D keypoint based descriptors.} We generate supervoxels from the \textit{Universal Training Dataset} and extract various descriptors for points in each supervoxel.
 The cumulative feature descriptor of the supervoxel is calculated by using average pooling and max pooling of descriptors.
-The positive and negative pairs of ground-truth data is prepared using the same method as described earlier.
-We then utilize DBSCAN to find cluster of supervoxels which we mark as discovered objects.
-The evaluated descriptors are Signatures of Histograms of Orientations (SHOT) \cite{tombari2010unique}\cite{salti2014shot}, Fast Point Feature Histograms \cite{rusu2009fast}, Rotational Projection Statistics (RoPS)\cite{guo2013rotational} and Spin Image (SI) \cite{johnson1999using} for there superior performance on various metrics for 3D computer vision tasks \cite{guo2016comprehensive}.
-These make for very competitive baselines with traditional hand crafted 3D descriptors.
+The positive and negative pairs of ground-truth data are prepared using the same method as described earlier.
+We then utilize DBSCAN to find clusters of supervoxels which we mark as discovered objects.
+The evaluated descriptors are Signatures of Histograms of Orientations (SHOT) \cite{salti2014shot, tombari2010unique}, Fast Point Feature Histograms \cite{rusu2009fast}, Rotational Projection Statistics (RoPS)\cite{guo2013rotational} and Spin Image (SI) \cite{johnson1999using} for their superior performance on various metrics for 3D computer vision tasks \cite{guo2016comprehensive}.
+These make for very competitive baselines with traditional hand-crafted 3D descriptors.